jennybrian/alx-system_engineering-devops/0x00-shell_basics/README.md

-8-firstdelete script deletes the file betty from /tmp/my_first_directory 9-firstdirdeletion deletes the directory my_first_directory from the /tmp directory 10-back script changes the working directory to the previous one
+8-firstdelete script deletes the file betty from /tmp/my_first_directory 9-firstdirdeletion deletes the directory my_first_directory from the /tmp directory 10-back script changes the working directory to the previous one 11-lists script lists all files in the current directory and the parent of the working directory and the /boot directory in long format